Izardo/Numpy-Random-Assignment/README.md

 If you would like to run the notebook on your own machine:

-- Install anaconda, if you have not already done so.
-You can click this link for instructions: [anaconda installation](https://docs.anaconda.com/anaconda/install/index.html)
+- You must have anaconda installed.
+Otherwise, you can click this link for instructions on how to install it: [anaconda installation](https://docs.anaconda.com/anaconda/install/index.html)
 - Ensure that all modules in the requirements.txt file are installed and up-to-date.
 - Clone this repository.
 Instructions: [here](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository)
 - Go to CMDR on windows or Terminal on mac.
-- Go to the folder where the repository is cloned.
+- Navigate to the folder where the repository is cloned.
-- Type: 'Jupyter lab' into the command prompt.
+- Type: 'Jupyter lab' into the command prompt and press enter.
-- The notebook should appear in your browser.
+The notebook should now open in your browser.